Graduate Program Faculty

 One of my main research interests is alchemical texts from the fifteenth and sixteenth centuries.
 I study how writers began to write alchemical texts in English (instead of Latin) and how they created new words, constructions, and textual forms necessary to deal with topics that had previously only been discussed in Latin.
 Another area of focus for my research is the language and structure of early legal documents from England and North America.
 My current project explores how the witnesses and recorders co-constructed the narratives of the Salem witness depositions, and how the participants used various linguistic markers to frame their evidence as reliable and believable.

-Although I teach a wide range of classes (including History of English, Introduction to English, World Englishes, Stylistics, etc.), a point of emphasis in all these courses is that language is characterized by variation and change.
+Although I teach a wide range of classes (including History of English, Introduction to the English Language, World Englishes, Stylistics, etc.), a point of emphasis in all these courses is that language is characterized by variation and change.
 My aim is to provide the tools and language to discuss such variation and the factors governing how people speak and write in different situations, where such situational conventions come from, and how these conventions have changed over time and are still changing.
-It is important to see that language is not arbitrary but varies for a number of social, cultural, and historical reasons.
+It is important to see that language is not arbitrary but varies for a number of situational, social, cultural, and historical reasons.